AlinaDev252/Code_Wars_JavaScript/README.md

 # Code Wars with JavaScript

+In order to improve my problem solving skills and also to learn JavaScript syntax, I decided to solve at least 1 Kata/day, using https://www.codewars.com/

+My user account is: https://www.codewars.com/users/AlinaDev252 Bellow you can find the description for each Kata I selected.

 -> Kata1 - Friend or Foe?

 Make a program that filters a list of strings and returns a list with only your friends name in it.